Typetura/CSS-Initiatives/src/pages/glossary.md

 ---

+### Baseline

+The lower boundary on which text that is written horizontally sits.
+Some [glyphs](#glyph) may be drawn below this line, and these instances are called “descenders”.
+All Latin uppercase characters are drawn on and above this line.

 ### Block

 The dimension that runs perpendicular to the flow of text.
 For Latinic languages, block is the vertical dimension.